zack-bitcoin/amoveo/docs/progress_reports/november_2017.md

  This type of market will be more affordable than on-chain markets, because you don't have to pay tx fees.
  This type of market is more complicated.
  This type of market will win if having a better price than the competitiors is important.

-Things needed to accomplish this goal:
-* channels
-* off-chain smart contracts for markets

-1) Amoveo
-* 9 channels: Amoveo has a live testnet with this
-* 9 off-chain smart contracts for markets: 9/10, Amove has a live testnet with this

-## off-chain brokers
- This type of market is in channels, so it is scalable.
- This type of market only depends upon simple channels, so it is easy to implement.
+ This type of market depends upon turing complete state channels.

+Amoveo follows this religion.

+# next looking at the oracle religions

+## public feeds

- This type of market might be better if first mover advantage is important.
+This type of oracle is probably insecure.
+People make bets that reference some publicly posted information.
+They reference public information before it is posted.
+This is insecure, because the person you are betting with could convince the person who publishes the public information to publish a lie instead.

-Group Gnosis, Augur, Bitcoin Hivemind, and Zen are all following this religion.
+Group Gnosis, Bitshares, and Zen follow this religion.

-Things needed to accomplish this goal:
-* channels with hashlocking,
-* put subcurrencies into the channels

-## on-chain markets
- This type of market does not scale.
-Big markets are better, so this is almost certainly a bad design.
-That is why most projects that use this type of market also allow for some type of off-chain trading as well.

-Group Gnosis, Augur, Bitcoin Hivemind, Zen

-Things needed to accomplish this goal:
-* order book
-* market scoring rule

 ## subcurrency voting oracles

 This type of oracle is expensive, because the users of the oracle have to pay the subcurrency owners money.
-The subcurrency owners need to think that the long term benefit of following the rules exceeds the short term benefit of stealing all the money from the market.
-This makes using the oracle expensive.
+The subcurrency owners need to think that the long term benefit of loyalty exceeds the short term benefit of stealing all the money from the market.
+So there needs to be fees to pay the oracle owners.
 Additionally, the oracle can only be secure if the amount of money being bet in the market is less than the total marketcap of the voting subcurrency.
 So it can only support small markets.

-Augur, Bitcoin Hivemind
+Group Gnosis, Augur, and Bitcoin Hivemind follow this religion.

 ## betting oracles
 This type of oracle is very simple, and leans heavily upon the blockchain's consensus mechanism for support.
 It is untested.
 Leaning on the consensus mechanism this way may make the consensus mechanism insecure.
 If it works, then it should be able to support markets with any volume of betting.
 If it works, then it should be much more affordable than the alternatives.

-Group Gnosis, Aeternity

-## public feeds
-This type of oracle is probably insecure.
-People make bets that reference some publicly posted information.
-They reference public information before it is posted.
-This is insecure, because the person you are betting with could convince the person who publishes the public information to publish a lie instead.

-Group Gnosis, Bitshares, Zen
+Group Gnosis, and Amoveo follow this religion.